 She also expressed her surprise over the fact that Johnny Depp and Amber Heard did not have a prenuptial agreement, particularly as they reside in California:

 "The courts there seem to uphold quite a lot.
 Again here, they are becoming stronger and courts are upholding them where they’re fair, and they can make a huge difference to how much you have to pay out when you get divorced”.

 And it’s not just Depp’s wealth that’s at a stake: Catherine also pointed out that “you can put confidentiality clauses” in prenuptial agreements, which could be beneficial for someone with Depp’s level of fame.

 Lastly, 5 News asked Catherine what advice she would give Depp, if she was his divorce lawyer.

-As Community Property only encompasses assets acquired during the marriage, Catherine revealed that she would “make all sorts of arguments about how [the wealth] was all built up pre-marriage and how it had nothing to do with her, and…therefore shouldn’t be shared”.
+As Community Property only encompasses assets acquired during the marriage, Catherine revealed that she would “make all sorts of arguments about how was all built up pre-marriage and how it had nothing to do with her, and…therefore shouldn’t be shared”.

 If you would like to know more about the issues covered in this article, Vardags offers a free consultation to qualifying individuals.